 Eyelid surgery also improves the eyelids’ symmetry and restores vision in the case of sagging upper eyelid skin or eyelid changes caused by Thyroid Eye Disease.
 Disfiguring conditions like thyroid require highly specialized surgeries.

-Dr. Demetris Stavrou performs blepharoplasty procedures at the European Institute of Plastic Surgery in Cyprus, Greece and Malta.
+Dr. Demetris Stavrou performs blepharoplasty treatments at the European Institute of Plastic Surgery clinics in Cyprus, Greece and Malta.
 Patients usually combine blepharoplasty with rhinoplasty or neck lift.

 Every year, thousands of people undergo eyelift surgery to look better and boost their confidence.
 Droopy eyes, eyelid puffiness and under-eye ‘bags’ not only make you feel older but can also impair vision.

 Eyelid reshaping is a safe and small surgery performed on an outpatient basis.
 It aims to restore a more youthful and soft shape to the eyelids by removing the excess skin, muscle and fat in the upper lids or lower eyelid – or both.